PM reviews damage due to cyclone Yaas

-Centre assures all help for restoration and rebuilding of the infrastructure in the affected areas

-Rs.
-2 lakh ex-gratia for the next of kin of the dead and Rs 50,000 for the injured due to Cyclone Yaas would be given to all those affected across India

-New Delhi (The Hawk): Prime Minister Shri Narendra Modi visited Odisha & West Bengal to review the situation arising out of Cyclone Yaas.
+New Delhi (The Hawk): On Friday, 28th May 2021, Prime Minister Shri Narendra Modi visited Odisha & West Bengal to review the situation arising out of Cyclone Yaas.
 He undertook an aerial survey of the cyclone affected areas in Bhadrak and Baleswar districts of Odisha, and Purba Medinipur in West Bengal.

 In Bhubaneswar, the Prime Minister chaired a meeting to review the relief and rehabilitation measures being undertaken.